17 Financial Traps People Over 50 Still Fall Into (And How to Avoid Them)

 A shocking number of people reach their 50s with no clear retirement strategy.
 Some think they’ll “figure it out later,” others assume Social Security will cover everything, it wont.

-The Federal Reserve claims that 25% of non-retirees have zero retirement savings, and only 34% feel confident they’re on track.
-That’s not a game plan, that’s a gamble.
-A good retirement plan isn’t just about picking a retirement age.
+The Federal Reserve reports that 25% of non-retirees have zero retirement savings, and only 34% feel confident they’re on track.
+That’s not a game plan, that’s one of the best financial traps to avoid if you want stability.

-It’s about knowing how much money you’ll need, where it’s coming from, and how to make it last.
 If you haven’t sat down and done the math yet, now is the time.

-Are You (Financially) Ready for Early Retirement?
+Related: Are You (Financially) Ready for Early Retirement?
 18 Signs You’re Financially Set

 Skipping the Budget